Automatic structural optimization of tree tensor networks: Sweep procedure

-We note that the procedure discussed above is not the only way to realize the sweep.
-The sweeping path of the center bond should affect the convergence speed of the calculation.
+We note that the procedure discussed above is not the only way to realize the adequate sweep.
+The sweeping path of the central bond should affect the convergence speed of the calculation.
 To find the best way of sweeping in practice will be a future problem.